“‘A story told is a life lived.’ I heard this on the show Outlander and it hit me like a ton of bricks.

 During the two years after the burn incident, I found myself expecting again.
 To make a very long story short, after a D & C, two hospital stays, a hysterectomy, and two blood transfusions, I had suffered an ectopic pregnancy, lost not one but two babies, and lost my ability to have any more children.
 From beginning to end, the process spanned just over 5 months and during that time, there was more emotional abandonment on the part of my husband.

 Now, at the beginning of 2008, I found myself a divorcee navigating life being a single woman and sharing my children every other week.
 I started a series of what would prove to be nothing more than narcissistic relationships, where jealously was represented as love, and shaming was a means of manipulation and control.
 This continued for 8 years.
 I found a few nice men in between the narcissistic relationships, but they were either emotionally unavailable or unavailable for other reasons.
-Either way, those relationships ended as well, and hindsight, I’m glad they did.
+Either way, those relationships ended as well, and in hindsight I’m glad they did.

 Unfortunately, I made the mistake of marrying the last abusive man I dated.
 The marriage was short-lived.
 We married in February 2015 and by September, the abuse had become so severe and frequent, I left.
 By December, the marriage had ended.
 I felt completely defeated.
 I had been abused so frequently, I was left to suffer from C-PTSD.
 I got startled easily.
 I carried a revolver in my purse.
 I suffered from insomnia and the rare times I did sleep, I had nightmares of him killing me and turning the gun on my daughter.
 It was horrific.
 I concluded that I would give up on relationships, at least until my daughter was out of high school.